KeleCant/My-CS-Notes/MSConnect.md

  3. Test 3: redoing test 2 but reversed.
 Removed Database_backup and JupiterNotebook.
 Running log, pki, rawfiles, and systemfiles.
 Result, servers enter restarting cycle
  4. Test 4: removing system settings and running again.
 The program runs normals.
 I need to run one more test to make sure its this file causing the problem
  5. Test 5: Run with only the systemsettings file Result: server enters restart cycle

+ 7. Test 6: Removing presets Results: Restart Cycle starts
+ 8. Test 7: remove chatgtp_chat, codes, and DIANN Results: Restart Cycle starts
+ 9. Test 8: remove fragpipe19, images, maxquant20 Result: Restart cycle starts
+ 10. Test 9: Remove pd2-5, pd3-0, schedule.pki Result: Server runs Normal
+ 11. Test 10: Add schedule.pki Result: Restart cycle starts
+ 12. Test 11: Add pd2-5, pd3-0 remove schedule.pki Result Server Runs Normal

+After further review it apears that it is an error in the HTML that is crashing the server.
+In the code the setting is 1-6 but the HTML allows for 1-7.
+If you select 7 the entire server will crash becuse it is out of range.
+Curently fixing the HTML